Can Bullying Cause Anxiety Disorders?

 • Panic Attacks or Disorder

-Generalized Anxiety Disorder (GAD)
+Generalised Anxiety Disorder (GAD)

-Ask an anxiety expert a question
+Ask an Anxiety Therapist a Question

-Social Anxiety Disorder
+Social Anxiety Disorder (SAD)

 Post Traumatic Stress Disorder (PTSD)

 PTSD may occur after a particularly traumatic and terrifying event where some physical harm occurred, was witnessed or threatened, or after repeated abuse or bullying.
-PTSD will often result in flashbacks of past events and nightmares and may cause the sufferer to withdraw from others.
+PTSD will often result in flashbacks of past events and nightmares, and may cause the sufferer to withdraw from others.

 Panic Attacks or Disorders